theotow/gitmonitor-client/README.md

 * [ ] handle rename of folder
 * [ ] display version number in help
 * [ ] fix travis problem

+## how to contribute

+feel free to send me PRs for the open todos, or come up with other suggestions and improvements

 ## licence